cases (and serious reactions) are on the rise – breaking latest news-breakinglatest.news-Breaking Latest News

 Prevention

-There is also news regarding the possibility of preventing milk allergies: «Unlike what was thought in the past, it seems that in children at high risk, for example because they suffer from eczema, the early introduction between the fourth and sixth month of milk and egg allergens can facilitate the development of greater tolerance», concludes the allergist.
+There is also news regarding the possibility of preventing milk allergies: Contrary to what was thought in the past, it seems that in children at high risk, for example because they suffer from eczema, the early introduction between the fourth and sixth month of milk and egg allergens can facilitate the development of greater tolerance, concludes the allergist.